MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/documentation/setup.md

 #### Post Setup
-* To add a node just update your hosts file with the IP address for the new node after getting it setup, the setup process will ignore the existing nodes and just setup the new ones.
-I would experiment with building things up, resetting and building again, adding nodes, removing them, etc., and getting really comfortable with that before you go further.
+* To add a node just update your hosts file in the Ansibler repo with the IP address for the new node, the setup process will ignore the existing nodes and just setup the new ones.
+I would experiment with building things up, resetting and building again, adding nodes, removing them, etc., and getting really comfortable with those processes before moving on to building out cluster with all the features and apps you want/need.

 ## Things I wish I picked up sooner